640 South State StreetDover, Delaware 19901

 Bilirubin travels through your body in two ways.
 Bilirubin that is attached to a protein is called indirect or unconjugated bilirubin.
 Bilirubin that moves freely in the blood is called direct or conjugated bilirubin.
 Together they make up your total bilirubin.

 Bilirubin is measured in milligrams per deciliter (mg/dL).
 An example of normal values for adults is:

 Direct bilirubin: 0.0 to 0.2 mg/dL

 Indirect bilirubin is the difference between total and direct bilirubin.

 Hemolytic anemia, or destruction of too many red blood cells

 Bleeding in the lung caused by a blood clot

-A genetic abnormality that causes slightly increased indirect bilirubin levels without other signs or symptoms of disease.
-This affects about 5 percent of the population.
+A genetic abnormality that causes slightly higher indirect bilirubin levels without other signs or symptoms of disease.
+This affects about 5% of the population.